streamline-iconstreamline-icon

 8.2

-1. we use hosting facilities operated by reputable hosting providers such as HubSpot to hold end user information and data subject personal information;
+We use hosting facilities operated by reputable hosting providers, such as HubSpot, to hold end user information and data subject personal information.

-2. personal information that is provided to us via email is held on our servers or those of our cloud-based email providers which have restricted access security protocols;
+Personal information provided to us via email is held on our servers or those of our cloud-based email providers, which have restricted access security protocols.

-3. we use third party owned cloud-based customer relationship management (CRM) and marketing platform providers to hold personal information about current and prospective customers (but not data subject personal information);
+We use third-party cloud-based customer relationship management (CRM) and marketing platform providers to hold personal information about current and prospective customers (but not data subject personal information).

-4. personal information is held on computers and other electronic devices in our offices and at the premises of our personnel; and
+Personal information is held on computers and other electronic devices in our offices and at the premises of our personnel.

-5. we hold personal information that is provided to us in hard copy in files and folders in secure locations.
+We hold personal information provided to us in hard copy in files and folders stored in secure locations.

 8.3